Lazarus, Forensic Pathology of the Bible

-A bad odor occurs due to irreversible (except during resurection) cell death as follows:
+A bad odor occurs due to irreversible (except during resurrection) cell death as follows:

 Mechanism of cell death

-- Hypoxia leads to lactic acidosis and decrease pH, which results in inhibition of enzyme function and protein synthesis
+Hypoxia leads to lactic acidosis and decreased pH, which results in inhibition of enzyme function and protein synthesis

 Cellular effect of cell injury- primarily due to lack of energy sources

-- Lysosomes, which store digestive enzymes, leak these into cells through their leaky membranes.
-The lysosome eventually swell and eventually rupture.
-This, dumping of lysosome contents, is thought to signify point of no return
+Lysosomes, which store digestive enzymes, leak these into cells through their leaky membranes.
+The lysosome eventually swells and eventually rupture.
+This, dumping of lysosome contents, is thought to signify a point of no return

 Cell death depends on the magnitude of cell injury and the type of organ